mhe747/sumpx15/README.md

 How to start :

 SumpX15 works at frequency of 50 Mhz.
 Tested with Tektronix TDS 210 2 channel 60 Mhz 1GS/s oscilloscope.
+All data are sent through UART at speed of 115200 bps.
-First you need to compile a .bit file to be loaded into BeagleSDR's FPGA, this is a xilinx spartan 3s500e.
+First you need to compile a .bit file to be loaded into BeagleSDR's FPGA, there is a xilinx spartan 3s500e.
-Use Xilinx ISE 14.7 to open the project file in sumpx15/fpgax15/WaveGenerator.xise which contains all verilog files and la.ucf that need to be compiled and generate the bitfile Once you have the .bit, load it into FPGA with Xilinx Impact.
+Use Xilinx ISE 14.7 to open the project file in sumpx15/fpgax15/WaveGenerator.xise which contains all verilog files and la.ucf that need to be compiled, generate the bit file.
+Load the .bit into FPGA with Xilinx Impact.
 Now all done...

-I use Eclipse to edit and compile the Java app project.
+Leave Xilinx ISE, start Eclipse to edit and compile the Java app project.
-Then, click sumpx15/clientx15/Makefile.bat which require java compiler in Java 1.8 JDK If all java sources are compiled in "/bin" directory, go to "/bin" directory, click run.bat The Java control app. would be launched, if not, you have to check your Java installation.
+Then, click sumpx15/clientx15/Makefile.bat which require java compiler in Java 1.8 JDK If all java sources are compiled in "/bin" directory, go to "/bin" directory, click run.bat The Java control app. would be launched, otherwise you have to check your bin directory and Java installation.

 Once the app launches ..

+the DAC used 14 bits, in a 8192 samples buffer

 	1) now click to "blue hadoken" icon in menu icon bar a popup window opens, now click on "decimal" radio button at top right side of the popup